Serving People Hurt in Car Accidents Throughout Orange County

 After signing a release, the victim can never seek additional compensation from that party, even if there are future expenses resulting from the accident.

-If you were recently injured in a car accident and the adjuster for the other driver’s insurance company wants to discuss settlement, you should politely refuse, and then contact an attorney immediately.
+If you were recently injured in a car accident and the adjuster for the other driver’s insurance company wants to discuss settlement, you should politely refuse and then contact an attorney immediately.
 At Neale & Fhima, we have evaluated thousands of car accident claims.
-A brief discussion with one of our attorneys will put you in a much better position to make decisions about your case and avoid agreeing to an early settlement you will later regret.
+A brief discussion with one of our Orange County car accident lawyers will put you in a much better position to make decisions about your case and avoid agreeing to an early settlement you will later regret.

 Physical Injuries from Automobile Collisions